PaienNate/EvolveLegacyReborn/README.md

 # EvolveLegacyReborn
 A project which makes Evolve Legacy can play LAN without Steam.
-Based on goldberg's emulator.
+Based on goldberg's emulator and mitmproxy.